gemfire/spring-data-for-vmware-gemfire/documentation/reference/data.md

 location or creation of `DataSources` or other collaborators.

-However, if you are starting a green field project, it is recommended that you configure Cache, Region, and other pluggable GemFire components directly in Spring.
+However, if you are starting a green field project, it is recommended that you configure Cache, Region, and other pluggable [vmware-gemfire-short-name] components directly in Spring.
 This avoids inheriting from the `Declarable` interface or the base class presented in this section.